We've added new tests for swine diseases -- see our menu for a complete listing.

 Kulkarni, S.P., Lever, S., Logan, J.M., Lawson, A.J., Stanley, J. and Shafi, M.S.
 (2002) Detection of campylobacter species: a comparison of culture and polymerase chain reaction based methods.
 J Clin Pathol.
 55:749-753.

-Specimen requirements: Feces, rectal swab, or 1 ml bacterial culture.
-Less preferred specimen: whole blood in EDTA (purple top) or ACD (yellow top) tube.
-Ship fresh specimens overnight at room temperature.
+Specimen requirements: Preferred specimen: 0.2 ml feces, or rectal swab, or 0.2 ml bacterial culture.
+Less preferred specimen: 0.2 ml whole blood in EDTA (purple top) tube.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.